 In observing other women my age I am realizing there will always be other women who are smaller than I am and there will always be women who are bigger than I am.
 There will always be women who are smarter than I am and there will always be women who are not as smart as I am.

 The point to all of my sisters in the world is, stop judging yourself by other people.
 You are you.
 There is no one exactly like you.
 Learn to love yourself and improve where you can and accept what you can’t change.
 Learn to be happy!
 That is more important than who has the most beautiful face, the best voice, the most talent, the biggest house, the richest husband or your own biggest company, or the youngest boobs!

 There are people who have all of these things whether through surgery or by nature and many of them are not happy, loving people.

 So stop looking at bony models and thinking you need to be thinner; stop looking at glam girls in makeup advertisements with enough make up for 10 women on their faces and wishing you could be as “beautiful?” as they are.

 You are unique.
 There is only one you in the world.
 Rejoice in your uniqueness.
-Spruce up and take care of what you have and be thankful for the important things in life: love, friends and family, inner beauty, the world of nature, the love of a pet, the amazing technological world we live in now.
+Spruce up and take care of what you have and be thankful for the important things in life: love, family and friends, inner beauty, the world of nature, the love of a pet, the amazing world we live in now.
 Be thankful and take good care of what you have.

 I am enjoying my life, my home, my family and friends, my cats, my health, my world.
 Why shouldn’t I enjoy my body as an expression of who I am: a comfortable, confident (or getting there) fun loving, intelligent woman who is looking forward to the rest of her life.